marsupiaux/alascala/README.md

 0. update java.lang.Exception -> alascala.WTFRUDoing
 1. capitalise on REPL follow on functionality (may need to get that restored 1st???)
-2. check Exists & save as File if appropriate
+2. develop File specific functionality, such as drag & drop?
 3. integrate find, etc. commands
-4. explore & provide seemless integration with hyaoi's os package
+4. explore & provide seemless integration with haoyi's os package